anupam98-web/Parallel-Programing/AsyncIO/asyncIO.md

 asyncio.run(main())  # Run the main coroutine within the asyncio event loop

 ```
+- Async functions have a lifecycle similar to generator-based coroutines:
+- They start execution when called, returning a coroutine object.
+- Execution proceeds until the first await expression is encountered.
+- Control returns to the event loop, and the coroutine suspends.
+- The event loop schedules other tasks or coroutines for execution.
+- When the awaited operation completes, the coroutine resumes execution.
+- This process continues until the coroutine reaches the end or encounters an exception.

 # How Coroutines are implemented.
 We first have to understand how **Generator** Works.
 As Coroutines use generator for there implementation.
 I have given [Coroutine Implementation using Generators](coroutine.py).
 Please  go through it before moving forward.